 Don't have any cute little skillets?
 You can make these in a muffin tin, or a big old cast iron skillet, or even a just regular old 8 x 8 baking dish.
 It's all good.

 One of the reasons I love corn muffins is their adaptability.
 Both in the ingredients and in the cooking methods.
 Whichever method you use will only affect the outcome as far as crispy edges or more cake-like.
 These little cast iron pans, heated up like a big cast iron pan, make a wonderful cake top with a nice crispy bottom...muffin.

 Scallions also called green onions, make a fine addition to the muffin.
 One of my very favorite Christmas songs, well, not really a song in a song kind of way, but a song in a Christmas story kind of way is the Dragnet Christmas song by Stan Freberg.
 "Come on by the house Joe, my wife always makes one of those relish plates, you know, with the little carrots, olives, and scallions.
 Well, people call them green onions, but they're really scallions"

 There really isn't much of a difference between a scallion and green onion so very minor in fact, feel free to exchange at will.

 Buttermilk.
-I use buttermilk in my muffins, but if you don't have you could substitute either whole or 2% milk, I wouldn't go with non-fat, not enough mouthfeel with non-fat, or you could use part yogurt with milk mixed in…half and half would be right.
+I use 2% buttermilk in my muffins because it gives a richness without adding additional fat.
+But if you don't have buttermilk you could substitute either whole or 2% milk, I wouldn't go with non-fat, not enough mouthfeel with non-fat.
+Another option is to emulate buttermilk by mixing milk with yogurt with milk..a ratio of half and half would be right.